pantaluna/esp32_mjd_components/components/mjd_neom8n/README.md

 # ESP-IDF MJD u-blox NEO-M8N GPS component
 This is component based on ESP-IDF for the ESP32 hardware from Espressif.

 Your app can initialize & de-initialize the GPS device, and read the actual GPS data (coordinates, fix_quality,  number of satellites tracked) from the GPS device using this ESP-IDF component.

 The component also exposes optional functions to control the power mode, to enable/disable the GNSS Receiver, to set the Measurement Rate, etc. These functions are typically used in a battery-powered solution.

 The component includes its own RTOS Task to read the NMEA messages coming from the GPS Device via the UART interface.
 The component stores the latest GPS in its own data structure.

-The app can read the actual / latest available data with a simple function call (see the example project) even when the device is powered-down at that moment.
+The app can read the actual / latest available data with a simple function call even when the device is powered-down at that moment (see the example project).

 The data structure consists of:
-- Fix quality (0: no Fix | 1: 3D Fix)
 - Latitude
 - Longitude
+- Fix quality (0: no Fix | 1: 3D Fix)
 - Number of satellites being tracked

 ## Example ESP-IDF project
-my_neom8n_gps_using_lib
+`esp32_neom8n_gps_using_lib`